Updated: December 5, 2019 By Ethan Green

 - Breathe in and tense your upper legs, hold, and then relax.

 - Breathe in and tense your abdomen and lower back, hold for a few seconds and then relax.

 - Repeat with your chest and upper back.

 - Repeat with your hands, lower arms, then upper arms, shoulders and neck.

 - Tense your face, scrunching it up tightly.

-- Finally, tense your whole body at once (not too strenuously though), and hold for a few seconds.
+- Finally, tense your whole body at once, and hold for a few seconds.

 - Slowly exhale and relax your entire body, with a gentle sigh if you like.